tusharkalal20/Personal-Finance-Analysis/README.md

    - The average monthly expenses amount to INR 16,000.

 **iii.
 Savings & Investments:**
-   - Over the course of five years, a total of 70,000 INR was set aside for savings and investments, implying that **only 8% of the money was saved/invested**.
+   - Over the course of five years, a sum of 70,000 INR was set aside for savings and investments, implying that **only 8% of the money was saved/invested**.
 This figure is notably low and requires a substantial increase.
 Contributing factors to the modest savings and investments could be attributed to two main reasons:
       - Failure to allocate sufficient funds to investments.
       - Insufficient available funds for saving and investing.
    - Our analysis suggests that the **lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).** To identify potential areas for savings, a comparison between essential and discretionary spending was carried out
-      - It was found that **49% of the expenses are deemed necessary and unavoidable**.
+      - It was found that **49% of the total expenses are deemed necessary and unavoidable**.
       - However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.